Netruk44/Netruk44.github.io/content/post/godot-navigation/index.md

 }
 ```

 And that's it!
 Now the agents will avoid each other while they're moving towards the player.
-For this video I've increased the radius to be larger than the object just to make the avoidance more obvious.
+For this video I've increased the agent's radius to be larger than the mesh just to make the avoidance more obvious.

 {{< video source="./following2.mp4" id="avoidance" >}}